107 Online Shopping Sites in the Philippines [List]

 7. Enable security lock on your phone

-Activate phone locking when phone is idle and unlock using passcodes, face ID or thumbprint.
+Activate phone locking when the phone is idle and unlock using passcodes, face ID or thumbprint.
 Failure to do so makes your device a potential shopping tool for thieves who may easily shop using your credit card, PayPal or GCash accounts.

 Do you know any other online store not listed here?
 Got more security tips?
 Let us know through the comments below.